khtran133/STAT184_Final/README.md

 The function also outputs an image (.png) of all the plots merged into one, a spreadsheet containing the coefficients for all the various regressions run, and a spreadsheet of the data table created through scraping.

+**Requirements:**
-Requirements: The included spreadsheet (state_crime_r.csv) needs to be in the same folder as the R project.
-Otherwise, the entire function runs with minimal input.
+* The included spreadsheet (state_crime_r.csv) needs to be in the same folder as the R project.
+* Install and load packages listed at the top of the function.